jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+:placeholder was at least part of the skipping issue...

 blur handler seems ok -- maybe there's some circular stuff going on with placeholder, data-dirty AND the css classes...

 okay so it appears to be